10 Easiest Dogs to Train: Which Breed Is Best For You?

 Without proper obedience training, your canine will not respect you as the owner and does what it wants when it wants.

-You need to set boundaries and make it be known that it is not above you in the peking order.
+You need to set boundaries and make it be known that it is not above you in the pecking order.
 While canine training can be a tedious task, the difficulty varies in part due to breed type.

 The following list represents the easiest dogs to train.